antvis/G6/packages/site/docs/common/BaseStyleProps.en.md

 **Default**: `null`

-**Required**: false

-**Description**: Use clipping to create the displayable area of the element, where the part inside the area is displayed, and the part outside is hidden
+Use clipping to create the displayable area of the element, where the part inside the area is displayed, and the part outside is hidden

 ## cursor